Why Nutrition Is So Important

 What to Eat to Improve Gut Health and Immune Function?

-Improving the function of the gut and the immune system depends on adequate nutrition from a healthy diet.
+Improving the function of the gut and the immune system depends on adequate nutrition and fiber from a healthy diet.

 The aim is to eat food that nourishes the gut, ensures the integrity of the gut lining, and promotes balance within the macrobiotic gut flora.